manisharya70/University-Insight-webpage-project/README.md

-# University-Insight-webpage-project
-Created a web page using HTML, CSS and Javascript.
+step 1- make a folder of name "University Isight web project". step 2- upload HTML, CSS and Javascript code in this. step 3- make a folder in above mentioned folder with a name "icons and iamges". step 4- open "University Isight web project" in VS code and open the web page.